RamonKaes/WebDev-Tools/README.md

 ### Developer Artifacts

 NOTE: To keep the core project lightweight and focused on the tool collection, developer artifacts are located under `/dev`.
-Historical test harnesses have been removed from this repository.
+Historical development harnesses have been removed from this repository.

 ## Getting Started
-### Legacy Test Artifacts Removed
+### Legacy Developer Artifacts Removed

-This repository no longer includes local or headless test harnesses and artifacts.
-Tests were removed to keep the core project lean for hosting environments.
-If you need test harnesses, consider cloning the separate test repository (previously maintained in `/tests` and `/dev`) or re-introducing test tooling in a dedicated development workspace.
+This repository no longer includes local or headless development harnesses and related artifacts.
+They were removed to keep the core project lean for hosting environments.
+If you require the previous development tooling, consider requesting the separate repository that contained these artifacts.

-> Note: If you still rely on the removed test suite, please contact the repository maintainers and we can provide the tests in a separate repository or internal artifact.
+> Note: If you rely on previously available developer harnesses or utilities, please contact the repository maintainers and we can provide them in a separate repository or internal artifact.

 ### Prerequisites